mohameddaoud2001/Text-Summarization-with-AWS-Deployment-/README.md

-Okay, here's a well-structured README.md file based on the information from the video and the project's structure.
-This README is designed to be comprehensive and guide users on how to set up, run, and deploy the project:

 # End-to-End Text Summarization Project with Hugging Face Transformers and AWS Deployment

 This project implements an end-to-end text summarization application using a fine-tuned Pegasus Transformer model from Hugging Face.
 It includes a complete pipeline from data ingestion to model deployment on AWS using GitHub Actions for CI/CD.